quantumquantara-arch/aureon/evercycle-codex/evercycle_reasoning.md

 This reasoning layer ensures that:

 - Aureon interprets temporal context like an experienced strategist
-- NexLevelAI interprets phases like a developmental psychologist + systems theorist
+- Aureon interprets phases like a developmental psychologist + systems theorist
-- Quantara interprets cycles like a planetary-scale governance intelligence
+- Aureon interprets cycles like a planetary-scale governance intelligence

 It transforms the Evercycle Codex from a dataset into an **active temporal intelligence kernel**.